miku/siskin/README.md

 Installation
 ------------

-At moment CentOS 7 only (CentOS 6, Ubuntu and OS X in progress):
+At the moment CentOS 7 only (CentOS 6, Ubuntu and OS X in progress):

     $ curl -sL https://git.io/vg2iq | sudo sh